litterat/litterat/100DaysOfCode.md

  - Litterat PEP end user guide.
 User guide to using library & examples.
  - Litterat PEP serialization guide.
 For people writing serialization formats.

+## Day 13 - December 23 - Other Atomic types in Java.
+Dates, timestamps, etc

+In dealing with the separation between serialization and PEP, the question of where do atomic types format get specified.
+Types like UUID have a reasonably standard String format, but also have a binary format.
+Dates might also have a different format depending on data format.
+In regards to PEP, it is only important to know that a type is atomic and if there's a conversion.
+Any format decisions are left to another library.
+To that end, the first step is to identify all atomic types in the standard java library.

+Not a lot of time today, so added a Date test case for PEP.
+This just confirms that Date objects are atoms in the context of PEP.
+More effort required to classify java.time and other objects.

 ## Day 12 - December 22 - Atomic and Array type testing